Part 2 of 3

 Beech Cliffs above Echo Lake

-A glacier-formed lake between two steep cliffs, with a sandy beach at the southern end, this is the only "formal" beach on the island where you can swim without freezing your buns off.
-It's pretty, quiet, very family-oriented, with a lifeguard, restrooms, changing rooms, and no commercial establishments at all.
-Like everything else in the park, it's free.
+A glacier-formed lake beside steep cliffs with a sandy beach at the southern end, Echo Lake Beach is one of the only formal beaches on the island where you can swim without freezing your buns off.
+It's dramatically pretty, very family-oriented, with a lifeguard, restrooms, changing rooms, and no commercial establishments at all.
+Because the beach area is relatively small, it can get a bit crowded on hot summer days.
+Sunbathers looking for a serene and quiet spot should know that many children will be frolicking on the sand.

-Here's a little "secret" that you may have fun exploring, provided you're a good swimmer and have your own snorkeling equipment.
+Here's a little secret that you may have fun exploring, provided you're a good swimmer and have your own snorkeling equipment.
 Swim out past the lifeguard-protected area, about 100 yards from the shore.
 The depth remains about five to six feet for most of this area.
-You'll notice that the cliffs on the left are marked with a lot of large boulders (known as "breakdown").
-The breakdown continues under the surface, and with your skorkling gear in place, you can swim to where there's a sudden, dramatic underwater cliff and the depth drops to eighty feet!
+You'll notice many large boulders at the base of the cliffs at this point, known as "breakdown".
+The breakdown continues under the surface, and with your snorkling gear in place, you can swim to where there's a sudden, dramatic, underwater cliff where the depth of the lake drops to 66 feet!
 It's very intense.

 Carriage Roads